-Firm Information: Firm average wage, firm size bins26, Blossfeld (1987) FO-HHI.
+Firm Information: Firm average wage, firm size bins, Blossfeld (1987) FO-HHI.

 After running each regression, the predicted propensity score is retained for each worker.
-Each treated worker is matched 1:1 with replacement to a control-group worker in the same year, industry, occupation, pairs of years of firm tenure,27 and whether they work in East Germany.
+Each treated worker is matched 1:1 with replacement to a control-group worker in the same year, industry, occupation, pairs of years of firm tenure, and whether they work in East Germany.
 For each treated worker, if there are several possible control group workers, they are matched to the worker with the closest propensity score.
+Matching with replacement means that that when a treated worker is matched, the corresponding control group worker can be resampled.
+This matching procedure means workers are matched exactly on year, industry, occupation, bins of firm tenure, and whether they work in East Germany.
+Within those groups, workers are matched inexactly on wages, firm tenure, firm size, firm average wages, and firm concentration.